glucawork/osm_map_matching/paper/paper.md

 In the map-matching problem, a sequence of geographic positions, typically obtained from GPS data, must be aligned with the routes depicted in a digital map.
 The aim is to accurately determine the most likely route taken by a moving object, such as a vehicle or pedestrian, by matching the observed data points with the roads or pathways described by the map.

-`osm-map-matching` is a Python-based QGIS plugin [@QGIS] designed to match an input vector layer of observed geographic positions with corresponding routes from OpenStreetMap.
+`osm-map-matching` is a Python-based QGIS plugin [@QGIS] designed to match an input vector layer of observed geographic positions with corresponding routes from OpenStreetMap [@OSM].
+The output is a vector layer containing linestrings that represent the matched routes.
+Each linestring in the vector corresponds to a continuous segment characterized by consistent features extracted from the map data.

-[@Duffield2022, @Jung2019]
+The solution used employs a topology-based algorithm that calculates the shortest path from points in the road network that have specific proximity characteristics to the input points.
+This resulting algorithm is significantly faster than others [@Duffield2022, @Jung2019] without sacrificing the quality of the solutions.

 # Statement of need